lwriedt/lwriedt.github.io/AI.md

 Cognitive Computing is used for AI systems that attempts to mimic human behavior.
 To some extent it looks and feels like interacting with another human.

-- Natrual Language Processing is when systems can process human language directly and not some artificial code language.
+- Natrual Language Processing is when systems can process human language directly, and do require any special IT code.
 - Text or Speech is how we interact with the systems.
 You can talk with it either by typing text using a chat function, or by speaking with it. ("Hi Google, where is the nearest pizza restaurant?")
 - Chatbots are systems you can have a discussion with in natural language. ("What are the dangers of using AI in public administration?")
 - Artifical image or video are systems that can generate photos or video sequences based on input in natural lanaguage. ("Give me a picture of a zebra in pyamas on the moon!").